Pomodoro Technique explained

-This article describes the Pomodoro Technique by Francesco Cirillo in a practical way.
-After reading you will understand the basics of this powerful time management and effectiveness tool.
+Pomodoro Technique: this article describes the Pomodoro Technique by Francesco Cirillo in a practical way.
+This article also contains the general definition of the Pomodoro Technique, its characteristics and more.
+After reading you will understand the basics of this time management system and effectiveness tool.
+Enjoy reading!

 What is the Pomodoro Technique?

-The Pomodoro Technique was developed in the late 1980s, by the Italian, Francesco Cirillo as a time management technique.
-One main characteristic of this now classic technique is the use of a cooking alarm, used to mark periods of 25 minutes in which to concentrate.
+The Pomodoro Technique was developed in the late 1980s, by the Italian, Francesco Cirillo as a time management system technique.
+One main characteristic of this now classic technique is the use of a tomato shaped cooking alarm, used to mark periods of 25 minutes in which to concentrate.

-The technique was given the Italian name ‘Pomodoro’ (tomato) due to the kitchen alarm that Cirillo had at the time.
+The Pomodoro technique timer was given the Italian name ‘Pomodoro’ (Italian word for tomato) due to the kitchen alarm that Cirillo had at the time.
 Which was in the shape of a red tomato.
 Cirillo called every 25-minute time period a ‘Pomodoro’.